Yarn fibres and their properties

 • Blended yarns

 Good to know: Silk creates fabrics with beautiful drape and a subtle sheen.
-It is often blended with fibres such as merino or alpaca to add softness and shine while improving elasticity.
+It's often blended with fibres such as merino or alpaca to add softness and shine while improving elasticity.

 Mohair

-Mohair comes from Angora goats and is famous for its distinctive fluffy appearance.
+Mohair comes from Angora goats and is known for its distinctive fluffy appearance.

 Properties